Myanmar's military seizes power in coup after detaining leader Aung San Suu Kyi and ruling party politicians - KION546

 The November election was only the second democratic vote since the country emerged from 50 years of isolationist military rule in 2011.

-The military has alleged that voter fraud took place during the poll, which delivered a far bigger majority for Suu Kyi’s party than many had anticipated.
+The military has alleged that voter fraud took place during the poll, which delivered a far bigger majority for Suu Kyi’s party than many had anticipated, including those in the military.

-Last week, a military spokesperson said it would not rule out a coup if the allegations were not properly investigated.
+Last week, a military spokesperson said it would not rule out a coup if the unfounded allegations of voter fraud were not properly investigated.
 On Monday it moved to act on that claim, reasserting its authority with the arrest of numerous political leaders for “failing to take action.”

-Myanmar’s election commission had previously rejected allegations of voter fraud, saying any errors, such as duplicated names on voter lists, were not enough to impact the result of the vote.
+Myanmar’s election commission had previously rejected the allegations made by the military, saying any errors, such as duplicated names on voter lists, were not enough to impact the result of the vote.

 The sudden coup has surprised some observers, who point out that the military already wields significant power.